 A detail is shown of the centre star.
 The pattern is created by the 'fusssy cutting' method - which is to say by choosing a particular element of a pattern in the fabric and cutting it out as many times as needed.
 The best way to do this is by using two joined mirrors - I just bought two mirror tiles from a DIY store and joined them with masking tape.
 Place the template (in this case a 60 degree diamond) between the mirrors and move them about on the fabric until you see a pattern you like.
 Mark the template to identify the exact place where it is to be placed on the fabric each time.
-N.B. that I've used a striped border fabric, which is ideal for this type of patchwork.

 This detail shows the edge of the quilt with the border cut from long strips of the original border fabric.
 Another piece is used for the binding.
 Machine embroidery on the interlacing strips emphasises the directional nature of the pattern.